LynnXu1023/YuliXu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a PhD student at Economics Department, UCSD.
-My research interest is Behavioral Economics and Applied Microeconomics.
+My research interest is Labor Economics, Public Economics, and Development Economics.